 - International Exchange Coordinator for the Optometry Programme

 - Inclusive vision (collaboration with PenArc, Plymouth City Council and Livewell Southwest): Homeless people and other excluded and hidden populations face extreme health inequality.
 The lack of trust in health care providers, barriers to access service provision, higher rates of health-harming behaviour and higher rates of unscheduled care use are only some of the reasons for the inequality in health care.
-Over several years there has been a great deal of effort to provide better GP and dentistry care as well as occupational therapy service for those hard to reach groups.
-Within the UK, eye and vision care has been thoroughly neglected throughout evaluations of healthcare services for homeless people.
-It is well known that as seeing-individuals, we perceive most information through our eyes.
-Interpersonal contact, risk assessment on streets, and even filling in forms and reading contracts are primarily done through our vision.
-However, there is little emphasis on providing sustainable eye-care for homeless people and other excluded and hard to reach groups.
+Over several years there has been a great deal of effort to provide better GP and dentistry care as well as occupational therapy services for those hard to reach groups.
+Within the UK, eye and vision care have been thoroughly neglected throughout evaluations of healthcare services for homeless people.
+It is well known that as seeing individuals, we perceive most information through our eyes.
+Interpersonal contact, risk assessment on the streets, and even filling in forms and reading contracts are primarily done through our vision.
+However, there is little emphasis on providing sustainable eye care for homeless people and other excluded and hard to reach groups.
 Consequently, there is a significant lack of evidence regarding eye and vision care within the UK.
 The project "Inclusive Vision" aims to investigate what the eye and vision needs of those hard-to-reach groups are.
 Then it will be possible in the first instance to define and triage the treatment that would be required.
 In addition, the outcome of the project ‘Inclusive Vision’ will inform how and what additional educational requirements need to be added to the educational programme for future health professionals in terms of curriculum.

 - Biomechanical properties in keratoconus eyes: Keratoconus is an eye disease that causes the cornea, which is the transparent surface of the eye, to become soft and thin.
 This disease usually starts in puberty and affects both eyes in 4 out of 5 people with the condition.
-Nearly 151,000 people in the UK suffer with this disease.
-The quality-of-life of people with keratoconus is severely impacted as it causes them to see one object multiple times, blurriness and light rings around objects.
+Nearly 151,000 people in the UK suffer from this disease.
+The quality of life of people with keratoconus is severely impacted as it causes them to see one object multiple times, and blurriness and light ring around objects.
 The eyesight of people with this condition deteriorates slowly.
 Even with visual aids, the patient is unable to enjoy ‘normal’ day to day life.
-Driving or watching tv etc. become impossible.
+Driving or watching tv etc. becomes impossible.
 Work becomes limited.
 Sadly, a pair of glasses cannot solve the problem.
 Instead, the patient’s brain attempts to correct the vision which is exhausting and draining.
 The social and economic impact of this disease is made more devastating as it affects younger people.
 An operation for keratoconus, called corneal crosslinking cannot reverse the condition but can stop any further damage.
 Early diagnosis will save sight quality.
 I want to establish an early warning diagnosis within regular eye tests.
 I hope an earlier diagnosis can be made by establishing a test to show softening before the shape of the cornea permanently changes.
 This would mean the corneal cross-linking operation could be done much earlier.
 This new treatment will treat the cause rather than just the symptoms, which present at a much later stage. (ongoing trial: NCT02476149)